 Wi-Fi Troubleshooting

-Fix slow, dropping, or broken Wi-Fi connections on your computer
+Fix slow, dropping, or broken Wi-Fi connections on your computer.
+Step-by-step troubleshooting for signal issues, DNS problems, and driver resets.

 If your Wi-Fi is slow, keeps dropping, or won't connect at all, work through these steps in order.
 Start with the simple fixes – most Wi-Fi problems don't need anything drastic.